-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period July 1, 2008 - June 30, 2013.
+The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018.
 Because the HIS is funded on a pay-as-you-go basis, no experience study has been completed for that Plan, but were based on certain results of the most recent experience study for the FRS Plan.

-The long-term expected rate of return on pension plan investments was determined in October 2018 at the FRS Actuarial Assumptions conference based on a review of long-term assumptions developed both by Milliman's capital market assumptions team and by a capital market assumptions team from Aon Hewitt Investment Consulting, which consults with the Florida State Board of Administration.
-The table below shows Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
+The long-term expected rate of return on pension plan investments was determined in October 2020 by outside investment consultants to the Florida State Board of Administration.
+The table below shows the assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
-Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption, 2.60%.
+Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption, 2.40%.
 These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.

 Annual

 Target Arithmetic

 Asset Class Allocation Return

-Cash 1.00% 2.9%
+Cash 1.00% 2.2%

-Fixed income 18.00% 4.4%
+Fixed income 19.00% 3.0%

-Global equity 54.00% 7.6%
+Global equity 54.20% 8.0%

-Real estate (property) 11.00% 6.6%
+Real estate (property) 10.30% 6.4%

-Private equity 10.00% 10.7%
+Private equity 11.10% 10.8%

-Strategic investments 6.00% 6.0%
+Strategic investments 4.40% 5.5%